Hello and welcome to my Never Summer Proto Type Two review.

 Width at Inserts: 260mm (10.2“)

 The biggest weakness of this board is its ability in powder.
 But that’s not what it’s made for.
 If you don’t need a board that will go in powder – or if you only go in there occasionally – or if you have another board for that, then the Proto Type Two will do everything else.

 And it’s not like you can’t take it in there.
 Just not going to be as good as some others in there – it has a true twin shape and a centered stance which doesn’t make it ideal.
-It does have some rocker in the profile so it will have some float, which is why it’s average and not terrible in powder.
+It does have some rocker in the profile so it will have some float, but the tip and tail are pretty short and it’s not overly wide.

 Carving and Turn

 This board is awesome for carving.
 For a board that is so good for freestyle riding, this is one of, if not the, best at carving.